joya-prog/orderlyai/replit.md

 ## Overview

 Orderly AI is a voice AI agent platform designed for restaurants and hospitality businesses.
-The application enables users to build, customize, and deploy intelligent phone agents that handle reservations, orders, and customer inquiries.
-The platform provides a web-based dashboard for managing AI agents, configuring their behavior through knowledge bases, and testing conversations before deployment.
+It enables users to build, customize, and deploy intelligent phone agents for reservations, orders, and customer inquiries.
+The platform includes a web-based dashboard for managing AI agents, configuring their behavior via knowledge bases, and testing conversations.

 ## User Preferences